invoiceninja/invoiceninja/README.md

 ### [https://www.invoiceninja.com](https://www.invoiceninja.com)

-If you'd like to use our code to sell your own invoicing app get in touch.
+If you'd like to use our code to sell your own invoicing app we offer a white-label affiliate program.
+We ask for 20% of revenue earned with a $100 sign up fee.
+Get in touch for more details.

 ### Introduction